Accessible Iowa Divorce Lawyers That Pursue Your Goals

-At Hope Law Firm, our Des Moines divorce lawyers and family law paralegals strive to provide skilled, aggressive, and cost-effective legal services.
+Our Des Moines divorce lawyers and family law paralegals strive to provide skilled, aggressive, and cost-effective legal services.
 We understand that a great deal of your stress comes from not knowing what to expect from the divorce process, so we provide the information you need to maintain your peace of mind.
 From the moment you retain our services, we remain accessible with flexible office hours and 24-hour phone service so you can have your divorce questions answered as they arise.

 Whether we pursue mediation to achieve an uncontested divorce or litigate contentious issues to uphold your parental and property rights, you can be confident that you're receiving quality representation for all your divorce concerns.

-Our divorce lawyer in Des Moines can assist you with matters involving:
+We can assist you with matters involving:

 - Child custody and support — The court makes decisions based on the best interests of the children.
-We present your case persuasively to protect your parental rights and the welfare of your children.
+We present your family law case persuasively to protect your parental rights and the welfare of your children.

 - Alimony — Spousal support is not automatic.
 The court considers many factors when deciding whether alimony is called for and in what amount.
 Our attorneys work diligently to persuade the court to weigh factors that favor your future financial security.